What we do

 Read about real people, real stories.
 Find out about our friend Tara and how Rosies made the difference with support from friends, like Dan.
 Thank you to the Ocean Road Magazine for providing Rosies with permission to use these articles here.
 Plus, read more past stories including from Norman and Karl.
 Please note, whilst backpack beds feature in these real people, real stories, what Rosies needs varies subject to the greatest needs within individual communities.
 You may also want to read Teresa’s story and her beautiful piece of writing.
 Rosies has dedicated a Tapestry Fund established by her family in her loving memory.

-Rosies has a long tradition of youth and student engagement, having been established in 1975 as a youth mission.
+Rosies has a long tradition of youth and student engagement, having been established in 1975 as a youth mission in Melbourne.
 We continue to engage with youth and students through education, awareness, and volunteer programs, which play a vital role in prevention and support.

 Students (under 16 years)